UmarJavaid56/Hack-Computer/README.md

 Source: https://en.wikipedia.org/wiki/Hack_computer

 ### Instruction Memory
-**ROM Module:** A linear array of sequential, 16-bit memory registers, starting at address 0x0000.
+- **ROM Module:** A linear array of sequential, 16-bit memory registers, starting at address 0x0000.

-**Addressing:** Uses a 15-bit wide address bus, allowing access to 32,768 individual memory words.
+- **Addressing:** Uses a 15-bit wide address bus, allowing access to 32,768 individual memory words.

-**Clock Signal:** The simulation and computer emulator applications provide the system clock signal.
+- **Clock Signal:** The simulation and computer emulator applications provide the system clock signal.

-**Program Counter:** The current instruction address is supplied by the program counter register within the CPU.
+- **Program Counter:** Provides the address of the current instruction within the CPU.

-**Instruction Fetching:** The instruction from the ROM register at the address on the instruction address bus is available as the "current" instruction at the beginning of the next cycle.
+- **Instruction Fetching:** The instruction stored in the ROM at the address specified by the instruction address bus becomes the "current" instruction at the start of the next clock cycle.

-**Instruction Decoding:** There is no dedicated instruction register; instructions are directly decoded from the active ROM register in each clock cycle.
+- **Instruction Decoding:** There is no dedicated instruction register; instructions are directly decoded from the active ROM register in each clock cycle.

 ### Data Memory